-Mundelein Seminary’s Faith-Science Integration Initiative (FSII) is a comprehensive revision of its four-year priestly formation program.
-The driving philosophy of the revision is to ensure that facility with the scientific knowledge, and the ability to discuss it becomes an integral component of its priestly formation program; not only to advance the personal education of the priest-candidate, but also to develop his capacity to accurately and effectively communicate the distinction between faith and science in his ministry.
-The FSII will be dedicated to
+Mundelein Seminary has been engaging the AAAS DoSER project to support our Faith-Science Integration Initiative, a comprehensive revision of our four-year priestly formation program.
+The driving philosophy of the revision is to ensure that basic facility with scientific knowledge and the ability to discuss it becomes an integral component of our priestly formation program; not only to advance the personal education of the priest-candidate, but also to develop his capacity to accurately and effectively communicate the distinctions between faith and science in his ministry.

 One focal point for the Initiative is our Fundamental Theology course, required of every first-year theology student.
 The class integrates science by exploring the question of how the human brain is constituted such that it can process the singular information which would be conveyed via an act of revelation.
 The traditional Catholic understanding of revelation is thus supplemented by the introduction of basic neuroscience (how the mind receives and processes information).
 By better understanding the neurological underpinnings of how the human person receives and processes data, the priest is poised to more intelligently discuss such concepts as religious thought and experience, which are foundational to all topics in the discipline of his theological studies and pastoral ministry.